-The statutory responsibilities include evaluating the procedures for and the delivery of state-funded services to children, investigating inquiries or complaints regarding children, recommending changes in state policy, conducting programs of public education, legislative advocacy and proposing systemic reform, reviewing conditions and procedures of all public and private facilities where children are placed, providing training and technical assistance to children’s attorneys, initiating or intervening in court cases on behalf of children, serving on the Child Fatality Review Panel and conducting a fatality review on the circumstances of the death of a child due to unexpected or unexplained causes, in order to facilitate development of prevention strategies to address identified trends and patterns of risk and to improve coordination of services for children and families in the state.
+The statutory responsibilities include evaluating the procedures for and the delivery of state-funded services to children; investigating inquiries or complaints regarding children; recommending changes in state policy; conducting programs of public education; legislative advocacy and proposing systemic reform; reviewing conditions and procedures of all public and private facilities where children are placed; providing training and technical assistance to children’s attorneys; initiating or intervening in court cases on behalf of children; serving on the Child Fatality Review Panel and conducting a fatality review on the circumstances of the death of a child due to unexpected or unexplained causes and to facilitate development of prevention strategies to address identified trends and patterns of risk and to improve coordination of services for children and families in the state.

 The Office of the Child Advocate is committed to regular reviews of its current operating procedures aimed at reducing waste and increasing efficiency.
 The OCA has implemented operating policies and procedures and has computerized office operations.
-We continue to utilize resources electronically rather than printing all necessary documents.
-We also continue to make more frequent use of our website to distribute reports.
-We also have a specific energy savings plan.
+There is more reliance on email than regular mail in an effort to reduce waste of paper.

-The OCA has set the following priorities for the next fiscal year:
+The Child Advocate named the following priorities for the next fiscal year:

 · Review and monitor children's facilities to assess the appropriateness and quality of supports and services to children in congregate care settings.